sajia23/CS665ASSIGNMENT1/README.md

 For each assignment, please answer the following:

 - Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.
+- Answer: If there are new types of beverages in the future, I can create a new class that inherits the beverage interface.
+Add the name and cooking instructions for that type of drink.
+Also, register it in the MenuAndInventory class so that the system could show it to the customer.
+It is easy to add a new type by creating a new class and registering it.
 - Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.
+- Answer: In this part, I developed the project using real life rules.
+Like people should add items to shopping cart before placing the order.
+And customer will get the products and receipt after placing the order.
+So people will understand the process when they read the codes.
+And I use java reflection to simulate the manufacturing process.
+Obviously, it is easier to understand.
 - Describe how you have avoided duplicated code and why it is important.
+- Answer: I have developed beverage interface, so that it will be convenient when I add new beverage type in the future.
+Also, I have developed enum class for beverage menu so that I could use it in all project and no need to duplicate it in other class.
 - If applicable, mention any design patterns you have used and explain why they were chosen.
+- Answer: I have used Strategy Pattern for making different type of beverage and Observer Strategy for machine informing customer to fetch beverages.

 # Maven Commands